101Loop/APIManager-Flutter/README.md

 [Here's a way to start contributing](https://github.com/101Loop/APIManager-Flutter/blob/master/CONTRIBUTING.md)

 You are always WELCOME!
-We are are excited to see your awesome PRs.
+We are excited to see your awesome PRs.

 NOTE: Please abide by the
 [CODE OF CONDUCT.](https://github.com/101Loop/APIManager-Flutter/blob/master/CODE_OF_CONDUCT.md)